The most frequent question that haunts even the savviest executive must be What do my customers want?

 This is where deep learning algorithms are presenting a revolutionary change in speech to a transcript.
 AI makes it more accurate for understanding the emotions, intent, relevancy, and topics discussed by the customer.
 With AI, it is become possible to process larger amounts of speech data quickly.

 For example, see how CallMiner, a speech analysis software, transforms the Voice of Your Customers and Agents into consumer intelligence.
 The company makes use of Artificial Intelligence to extract insights from conversations.
 When customers call the call centers and talk to customer executives, there are a lot of emotions that can’t be analyzed when only the transcript is available.
 Leveraging AI and machine learning, it analyzes interactions across call channels.
 This analysis is depicted as a performance score tailored to objectives.
-The transcriptions are tagged with the sentiment, topic discovery, and the feedback of the customer service agent.
+The transcriptions are tagged with the sentiment, topic discovery, and feedback of the customer service agent.

 The algorithms can provide the auditory cues needed to reveal valuable consumer insights.